The Generation Rwanda Scholarship Programme

 By giving highly talented orphans and other socially vulnerable young people the chance to attend university in Rwanda, we hope to help create a new generation of leaders, professionals and entrepreneurs who will achieve their full potential and help transform Rwanda’s future.

-Generation Rwanda (UK)
+Charity information: Generation Rwanda (UK)

 42% of young Rwandans are either unemployed or underemployed.
 Meanwhile, employers can’t find workers with the right skills.
 There are acute skills gaps in many areas crucial to Rwanda’s development.
 Educating the workforce is vital for the growth of Rwanda’s economy and the stability of the Rwandan society, yet only 5% of the population have access to university education.